 Steering mechanism defects can describe any issue within a vehicle’s steering system or rack that arises out of a flaw within its design, manufacture, distribution, or installation.
 When the manufacturing company makes design flaws, manufacturing mistakes, or otherwise fails to ensure the safety of its steering mechanisms, consumers can end up with faulty and dangerous products.
 This in turn can cause preventable car accidents, injuries, and deaths.
 Steering mechanism defects can include:

-Any defect that makes the steering column less reliable than it should be could be grounds for a lawsuit.
+Similarly to defective braking systems, any defect that makes the steering column less reliable than it should be could be grounds for a lawsuit.
 The purpose of a product liability lawsuit is to hold the manufacturing company or other defendant legally responsible for the harms its defective or dangerous steering mechanism caused.
 It is also to give injured consumers an outlet for compensation to cover their accident-related expenses.

 A successful lawsuit will not only penalize the negligent or careless manufacturing firm and shed light on its irresponsible habits but could also end in financial recovery for victims.
 Victims can use settlement or judgment awards from product liability lawsuits to pay for hefty medical bills and make up for lost wages from missed time at work.
 Victims might also receive additional payment for pain and suffering or punitive damages.